‘Daddy Killed Mommy’: Carlstadt Gunman In Murder-Suicide Told Daughter It Was Only A Dream

 Investigators believe Cox and Deoleo had argued over her use of the phone, after which he followed the mother of three into a bedroom and shot her point-blank in the chest with a 9mm handgun.

-Concern for Deoleo’s welfare began when she didn’t show up for work on Saturday, authorities said.
+Concern for Deoleo’s welfare began when she didn’t show up for work at a local Chipotle on Saturday, a law enforcement source said.

 Shortly before noon, a family member called Carlstadt police to report the Yonkers native missing, saying that she was last seen with Cox, Bergen County Prosecutor Mark Musella said.